Siete-F/mcp-mimirs-bucket/README.md

 ## Vector Embeddings and Semantic Search

 The knowledge base includes semantic search capabilities using vector embeddings, allowing you to find documents based on meaning rather than just keyword matching.
+Embeddings are automatically generated when documents are created or updated, so semantic search capabilities are always available without any additional steps.

 ### Setting Up Vector Search